Van Traffic Growth Shows Courier Demand

 UK van traffic reached a 10-year high, signalling an improving economy and growth in several sectors, such as online shopping.

-In this article, Martin Smith, Director of Pegasus Couriers, provides insight into the latest van mileage figures and what this trend means for growth.
+In this article, Phil West, Director of Pegasus Couriers, provides insight into the latest van mileage figures and what this trend means for growth.

 The latest government figures reveal an astonishing increase in van traffic mileage nationwide.